 (d) Concurrent Jurisdiction.
-All chancery court judges throughout the state shall have concurrent jurisdiction with all district court judges throughout the state only as to the causes of action enumerated in paragraphs (b) and (c) of this rule.
+All chancery court judges throughout the state shall have concurrent jurisdiction with all district court judges throughout the state only as to the causes of action enumerated in paragraph (b) of this rule.

 (e) Excluded Actions.
 Except as otherwise provided in this rule or otherwise provided by statute, the following includes, but is not limited to, the actions that are not within the jurisdiction of the chancery court: